 - Encouraging the highest standards in broadcasting by recognizing and sharing examples of excellence and achievement.

-We achieve our mission through the combined support, input and leadership of our broadcast members.
+The LAB strives to achieve our mission through the combined support, input and leadership of our broadcaster members.

 Board of Directors